SamuelN-CyberSec/AWS-IAM-User-Secure-Setup-Project/README.md

 # AWS-IAM-User-Secure-Setup-Project
 This project demonstrates the secure creation and configuration of an IAM user in AWS, following industry best practices.
-It covers permission assignment using AWS-managed job function policies and the implementation of Multi-Factor Authentication (MFA) to enhance account security.
+It covers creation of user, permission assignment, creation of user group  and the implementation of Multi-Factor Authentication (MFA) to enhance account security.

-## Objective
--IAM user creation
+**IAM user creation**
 -permission Assignment
--multifactor Authentication (MFA) Configuration -Multifactor Authentication Verification
+-multifactor Authentication (MFA) Configuration
+-IAM User group creation
+-Multifactor Authentication Verification

 **###Technology and service used**

 - AWS Identity and Access Management (IAM)
 - AWS Managed Policies
 - Virtual MFA Application (Microsoft Authenticator)

-**##Steps**
+**Steps**
 -IAM user creation
--logged in to AWS management console as the root user -Attached AWS Managed job function policies to the Iam user for secure role-specific access -Enabled MFA for the IAM user
+-logged in to AWS management console as the root user -Attached AWS Managed job function policies to the Iam user for secure role-specific access -Create User group
+-Attach Policy
+-Add Users
+-Enabled MFA for the IAM user
 -chose virtual device option
 -Scanned the provided QR code using Microsoft  authenticator